arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 --{{0}}--
 Many thanks to Joy for her work developing this excellent content!

-Our webinar today will **not** cover all of the topics in the module, as we simply won't have time, so I suggest you check it out after our session.
+Our webinar today may not cover all of the topics in the module, as we simply may not have time, so I suggest you check it out after our session.

 ## Learn by doing

 @teams_polls

 --{{0}}--
 We're firm believers that the best way to learn is to practice!
-As I mentioned before, we will have opportunities to practice writing our own SQL code today using tables containing fake medical records.
+As I mentioned before, we will have opportunities to practice writing our own SQL code today.
 There will also be some short quizzes to help solidify your understanding as we go.

 --{{0}}--
 With that being said, lets get started!